 Job Type: Part-time seasonal (June 1, 2017 – September 30, 2017), minimum 20hrs/wk

 Base Salary: $9.85/hr

 We are seeking highly motivated individuals who demonstrate applicable work experience and who possesses high levels of initiative, enthusiasm, creativity, and interpersonal skills.
 We are a small historical/art museum and visitor center, so our customer service attendants share all duties.
 Main duties include guest interaction, visitor services, general clerical work requiring knowledge of office practices and procedures and the ability to communicate effectively with others, gift store attendant, museum docent, and light housekeeping.
 Must be a “people person” who thrives on public contact, previous customer service, tourism and museum and/or gallery experience preferred.

-A person hired for this position will be required to successfully complete training in visitor information services and customer relations; and to attend orientation training sessions and familiarization tours to be familiar with area services and attractions (April 17-30, 2017).
+A person hired for this position will be required to successfully complete training in visitor information services and customer relations.

 Essential Duties include but are not limited to:

 • Provides information to visitors in a courteous and concise manner; informs visitors of

 recreational sites, attractions, events and visitor services available in the Greater Palmer area.